 1. Benares Book Benares

-A Michelin star-winning Indian restaurant, Benares is a supremely elegant hideaway in Mayfair, overseen by well-known chef Atul Kochhar.
+Indian restaurant, Benares is a supremely elegant hideaway in Mayfair.
 All of the lamb and chicken on the Benares menu is halal, and recipes taking a journey through the Indian subcontinent: expect the likes of Delhi-style tandoori chicken with a fine dining twist, and smoked lamb cutlets with winter vegetables and rogan jus.

 2. Tamarind Book Tamarind

-Another esteemed Michelin star holder, Tamarind’s Indian fine dining dishes have been a Mayfair constant since 1995.
+Esteemed Michelin star-winning Tamarind’s Indian fine dining dishes have been a Mayfair constant since 1995.
 The menu focuses on traditional tandoor-oven cooking, with this rustic Moghul method contrasting with the pristinely decorated dining room.
 Guests can enjoy dishes like lamb biryani with a pastry lid, and chicken thighs with a special spice blend.

 3. Sidi Maarouf Book Sidi Maarouf